citp/privacy-policy-historical/m/mu/mus/museumvictoria.com.au.md

 Any changes to this Website Privacy Statement will be posted on Museum Victoria’s website.
 We encourage you to review this Statement from time to time.

 Museum Victoria is committed to protecting your personal privacy.
-The principles that guide Museum Victoria in relation to collecting, handling and storing your personal information can be found in our Privacy Policy.
+The principles that guide Museum Victoria in relation to collecting, handling and storing your personal information can be found in our Privacy Policy (see link at right).

 The following information pertains to your privacy and Museum Victoria’s website.